 The 2017 LO Reads book is Rise of the Rocket Girls: The Women Who Propelled Us, from Missiles to the Moon to Mars by Nathalia Holt.
-Rise of the Rocket Girls is the true story of an elite group of young women who transformed rocket design, helped bring about the first American satellites, and made the exploration of the solar system possible.
+Rise of the Rocket Girls is the true story of an elite group of young women who worked at the Jet Propulsion Laboratory during it's early years, and helped to transform rocket design, to bring about the first American satellites, and to make exploration of the solar system possible.
+For more information about the program and this year's events, see link above.

 Friends of the Lake Oswego Public Library is dedicated to support projects for community use, in particular those involving new technology and/or financial benefit, to actively support levies and other library funding and to provide programming for the community.